torybee/torybee.github.io/README.md

 2. Fill in the `// FIRST TIME USERS MUST FILL IN THESE DETAILS!!!!` block in the `bd_fetcher.js` script.
 You can (and should) commit these details to source code.
    - `GITHUB_USERNAME` and `MY_NAME`: self-explanatory
    - `AUTO_REFRESH_ON_FAILURE`: If set to **true**, when one of the pages fails, it will auto refresh the page until it succeeds.
 (On every test I've done, every page has eventually succeeded after a few seconds.)
 However, if you are nervous about your browser freezing OR about too many refreshes flagging your account, don't set this to true.
 If set to **false** (default) when it fails, you will see a "failed" box on the page, and you can either refresh the page or click "try again" to refresh it.
-   - `PLAYERS`: comma-separated list of usernames to be included in the scoreboard
+   - `PLAYERS`: comma-separated list of usernames to be included in the scoreboard.
+If someone new joins your guild, you will need to update this list both in the source code and on every instance you have of the script.
     ```
         const GITHUB_USERNAME = "";
         const MY_NAME = "Kat";